You can make yourself a cup of coffee in a matter of seconds.

-- Get powerful concentration with a few minutes of training
+- Getting powerful concentration with a few minutes of training.

-These are just a few of the many examples you can find if you look at the newspapers, magazines or the Internet.
+These are just a few of the many examples you can find in newspapers, magazines or on the Internet.

 Look at people, who are rich.
 Did they get their wealth instantly?
 No, they worked hard, had strong ambition and motivation, and they believed in what they were doing.

 Success Requires Time and Effort